momocow/webpack-userscript/README.md

 - Fill in the `package.json` properly
 - Start coding from `<your-project>/src/index.js`

-## The project folder is required to contain the git folder, i.e. `.git/`
+> IMPORTANT!
+The project folder is required to contain the git folder, i.e. `.git/`

 ## Commands
 ### Version